fadellh/Database-Indexing/README.md

     ```
 - Check Again
     ```
-    EXPLAIN ANALYZE SELECT id from employees where name like`Zs`;
+    EXPLAIN ANALYZE SELECT id from employees where name like'Zs';

-    EXPLAIN ANALYZE SELECT id from employees where name like`%Zs%`;
+    EXPLAIN ANALYZE SELECT id from employees where name like '%Zs%';
     ```
+3.